The Not-So-Great Depression: Bud, Not Buddy

 - Read aloud the inside cover to give students more information about what they will be reading.

 - Elicit discussion by asking students questions about what the book will be about.
 Great questions should lead them to acknowledge the year 1936.

 - Activate prior knowledge by asking them to discuss in their groups what is significant in American history during the 1930s.

-- Have whole group discussion and introduce the idea of the Great Depression.
+- Have a whole group discussion and introduce the idea of the Great Depression.

 - Explain that students will now build background knowledge on the Great Depression so they will be able to understand the setting of the story.

 Explicit Instruction/Teacher modeling(15 minutes)